-If you’re just joining us, you can get all the important details in the Day 1 blog post + a list of reasons to write and who to send a card to or even what type of card to send.
+If you’re just joining us, you can get all the important details in the Day 1 blog post plus a list of reasons to write, and who to send a card to, and even what type of card to send.

 Week 1 Challenge: Hello!
 Is it Me You’re Thinking Of?

-The challenge this week is to send a card to someone saying hi (you’ll make their day, I promise!) and the prize is your choice of one of the single curated collections.
-To be eligible for the prize, share your card and/or note, tag both Christina & me on IG @creativemercantile & @prettybypostluv along with week 1 challenge & the #sendcardsspreadlove hashtag by April 11th.
+The challenge this week is to send a card to someone saying “Hi” (you’ll make their day, I promise!) and the prize is your choice of one of the single curated collections.
+To be eligible for the prize, share your card and/or note, tag both Christina and me on IG (@creativemercantile and @prettybypost) along with the week 1 challenge and the #sendcardsspreadlove hashtag by April 11th.

-Besides not knowing who to send a card to or why (but now you have a BIG list of reasons to write to so we can check that off as D-O-N-E.), the next biggest obstacle we hear the most is not knowing what to write.
+Besides not knowing who to send a card to or why (but now you have a BIG list of reasons to write, so we can check that off as D-O-N-E.), the next biggest obstacle we hear the most is not knowing what to write.

-So, we’ve compiled a list of resources for you on what to say when writer’s block hits (and don’t feel bad, it’s happens to the best of writers!).
+So, we’ve compiled a list of resources for you on what to say when writer’s block hits (and don’t feel bad, it happens to the best of writers!)

-Our post for 3 Quick & Easy Tips for Writing Notes is here.
+- Check out our blog post for 3 Quick & Easy Tips for Writing Notes

-Theresa Reed aka The Tarot Lady sends fan mail & encourages you to do the same.
+- Theresa Reed aka The Tarot Lady sends fan mail and encourages you to do the same.

-Oprah wrote about her “treasure box of letters” & how she believes that one-of-a-kind stationery sets create the best gifts ever.
-Read more here.
+- Oprah wrote about her “treasure box of letters” and how she believes that one-of-a-kind stationery sets create the best gifts ever – read more here.

-This tip was emailed to me by one of the Pretty by Post® community members especially for this challenge – thank you Heather!
-Shawn Achor, the author of The Happiness Advantage, has 5 “tips” for happiness, one of which is Conscious Acts of Kindness.
-He advises people to spend the first two minutes of every day writing a two-three line email praising or thanking someone.
-What if you took two minutes to write a note/card to someone & it doesn’t have to be daily.
+- This tip was emailed to me by one of the Pretty by Post® community members especially for this challenge – thank you Heather!
+Shawn Achor, the author of The Happiness Advantage, has 5 tips for happiness, one of which is Conscious Acts of Kindness.
+He advises people to spend the first two minutes of every day writing a two to three line email praising or thanking someone.
+What if you took two minutes to write a note/card to someone and it doesn’t have to be daily.
 Yes, email is easier and more convenient but nothing compares to sending tangible, physical mementos that can be cherished.
-(If you don’t believe me then refer back to the Oprah link above).
+If you don’t believe me, then refer back to the Oprah link above.